sitan2008/spatio/.github/PAGES_SETUP.md

    - Under "Workflow permissions", ensure "Read and write permissions" is selected
    - OR ensure the workflow has explicit `pages: write` and `id-token: write` permissions

+## Deployment Strategy

+Documentation is now deployed only on:
+- **Releases**: When you publish a new release
+- **Manual trigger**: Using workflow_dispatch in GitHub Actions

+This prevents unnecessary deployments on every commit to main and ensures documentation updates align with actual releases.

 ### Error: "Resource not accessible by integration"

 This typically means: